sreji/PicnicHealth_Technical/README.md

 Overall I think what I did is just a glance into what I could have done!

-For view: I knit the final result to a html, which is in the repo!
+For view: I attached an html to the submission link and also I knit the final result to a pdf, which is in the repo!